pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 ### Deploying on Heroku

 I'm going to assume that you already have an account and that you installed **Heroku CLI**.
-Create a new app and give it a nice name.
+Create a new app and give it a nice name (I picked *lumbergh*).
 Go to **Settings**, check the git URL and configure the git remote accordingly:

 image here